Bob (TV series): Production

-Critical and viewer response

-Bob was one of four sitcoms CBS assembled on Friday nights in an effort to challenge the dominance of TGIF, the family sitcom block that aired on ABC, in fall 1992.
-Joining Bob as one of the two new efforts was The Golden Palace, a continuation/spin-off of the NBC hit The Golden Girls that CBS outbid NBC for the broadcast rights.

-The lineup was supplemented by two of CBS’ top ten sitcom hits, the long running Designing Women and the moderate hit Major Dad.
-Although Bob was heavily promoted by TV Guide, which featured it on the cover twice during its freshman season, the entire Friday night lineup underperformed as a whole; none of the sitcoms finished the season in the top 60 in the ratings.

-When the season ended, the other three Friday night sitcoms were cancelled and Bob underwent a retooling, saved from the axe by a relocation to Mondays and a subsequent ratings boost.
-However, the show was moved back to Fridays for the new season and again saw ratings trouble.
-The series was canceled after a one-off Monday broadcast on December 27.
-Three remaining episodes finally aired during TV Land reruns in the late 1990s.

 Home media

 On April 3, 2012, CBS DVD (distributed by Paramount) released Bob: The Complete Series on DVD in Region 1.

-Mad-Dog Comic Book
+Mad-Dog comic book

 As part of the promotion of this series, Marvel Comics published a six-issue "Mad Dog" limited series.
 The title was presented "flip-book" style, with a Silver Age style story by Ty Templeton on one side and a Modern Age style tale on the other side with work by Evan Dorkin and Gordon Purcell.
-Dorkin has referred to the series as one of the worst things he has ever written, while Templeton holds his time on the series as one of his favorite professional experiences.
+Dorkin said the series was one of the worst things he has ever written, and Templeton said his time on the series was one of his favorite professional experiences.

-The Silver Age stories were credited to Bob McKay, while the Modern Age stories were credited with a thanks to Harlan Stone.
+The Silver Age stories were credited to Bob McKay, and the Modern Age stories were credited with a thanks to Harlan Stone.